Automagic Things

 Context Matters

 AI is context-bound.
-It knows what it has learned to find through training, and through the history stored.
+It knows what it has learned to find through training, probability, repeated pattern and through the history stored.
 Do your customers a favor and make sure you set them up for success with the prompts that will help them get the information they need.

-How do we let someone know information is present and what kind of information it is?
+Let someone know that information is present and what kind of information it is.

 LLMs require scaffolding for customers to understand what information they can ask for.

-Do your llm and your users a favor by providing the context, the regulatory rules, the cultural nuance, and your brand voice.
+Do your llm and your users a favor by providing the context, the regulatory rules, and the cultural nuance that matches their industry.
+And use your copy voice, symbols, and clear information design to show it and say it in a way that is unique and specific to your brand.

 * By the way - I have a canvas for making a brand voice for chatbots that helps to set the stage for this.